ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

     If the knowledge base does not explicitly specify permissions for a user, it is equivalent to saying that this user does not have them.

 !!! note
-    In order to erase permissions for a user it is enough to erase an access sc-arc from the relation that indicated permissions.
+    In order to erase permissions for a user it is enough to erase an membership sc-arc from the relation that indicated permissions.

 !!! note
     In the sc-machine there is a global system context -- `ScMemory::ms_globalContext`, that has all permissions.
 You can use it to update permissions that can be used to read, update or erase permissions for other users.

 !!! warning
-    Erasing a positive access sc-arc between relation and sc-arc between the user and an action class, that the user can perform, automatically creates a negative access sc-arc between the given relation and the sc-arc between the user and the action class.
+    Erasing a positive membership sc-arc between relation and sc-arc between the user and an action class, that the user can perform, automatically creates a negative membership sc-arc between the given relation and the sc-arc between the user and the action class.

 !!! warning
-    Creating a positive access sc-arc between relation and sc-arc between the user and an action class, that the user can perform, automatically erases all negative access sc-arcs between the given relation and the sc-arc between the user and the action class.
+    Creating a positive membership sc-arc between relation and sc-arc between the user and an action class, that the user can perform, automatically erases all negative membership sc-arcs between the given relation and the sc-arc between the user and the action class.

 ---